Ultraporing/derpos/README.md

 - A GCC compiler, NASM and be able to execute makefiles

 ### Features:
-- Can write text to screen
+- Can write text to screen, handles line breaks
-- Screen clear
+- Screen clear to color
+- Console background color
 - More in development